cariochi/spring-data-web-spec/README.md

 * null checks: `IsNull`, `IsNotNull`
 * comparison: `GreaterThan`, `GreaterThanOrEqualTo`, `LessThan`, `LessThanOrEqualTo`

-In addition to the built-in set, you can define your own operators and use them in annotations just like the provided ones.
-Custom operators are classes that implement the `Operator` interface.
-They are managed as Spring beans and can be injected or created automatically by Spring.&#x20;
+In addition to the built-in set, you can define your **own operators** and use them in annotations just like the provided ones. **Custom operators** are classes that implement the `Operator` interface.
+They are managed as **Spring beans** and can be injected or created automatically by Spring.

 # Examples